SDI-SoftwareDefinedInverter/TAPAS/README.md

 + Disconnect the Raspberry PI from any power source and plug it into the TAPAS Raspberry PI board connector (see pinout).
 + Connect your TAPAS board to a DC power supply and to a DC brushless motor (see pinout).
-+ Set the supply voltage to 12V with 3A current limit and turn it on.
++ Set the supply voltage to 24V with 5A current limit and turn it on (if the identification fails, repeat and increase current limit).
 + if your motor will not start turning, it may help to increase the supply voltage but of course only up to 48V at the maximum
 + Log into your Raspberry PI and type